It all started with a tweet.

 Together they launched the project as part of Backstage Capital with the help of their teammate Dianne Cherrez handling fulfillment and recipient correspondence, and have given away dozens of books from notable authors and investors to help support entrepreneurs and aspiring investors.

-Cover 2.0 is an independent non-profit organization, which allows us to accept tax-deductible donations from anyone who believes in our mission to extend access to more people.
+Cover 2.0 is an independent non-profit organization (through our fiscal sponsor SocialGood Fund), which allows us to accept tax-deductible donations from anyone who believes in our mission to extend access to more people.

 After receiving a modest estate inheritance, Arlan decided to gift $500 to 10 people to support them in their efforts to achieve something meaningful in their life.
 The response was overwhelming and beautiful.